opensearch-project/documentation-website/_dashboards/management/index-patterns.md

 3. From the **Create index pattern** window, define the index pattern by entering a name for your index pattern in the **Index pattern name** field.
 Dashboards automatically adds a wildcard, `*`, once you start typing.
 Using a wildcard is helpful for matching an index pattern to multiple sources or indexes.
 A dropdown list displaying all the indexes that match your index pattern appears when you start typing.
 4. Select **Next step**.

 An example using the index pattern `security*` is shown in the following image.
+Note that the index pattern `security*` matches three indexes.
+By defining the pattern with a wildcard `*`, you can query and visualize all the data in your indexes.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/index-patterns-step1.png" alt="Index pattern step 1 UI " width="700"/>